DevExpress/XPO/Tutorials/WinForms/Classic/implement-crud-functionality-with-xpo-objects.md

         Close();
     }
     ```
 * The [UnitOfwork.CommitChanges](https://docs.devexpress.com/XPO/DevExpress.Xpo.UnitOfWork.CommitChanges) method saves changes to the database.
-To refresh the CustomersList Form, change code in the `CustomersGridView_RowClick` method as follows:
+To refresh the CustomersList Form, change the code in the `CustomersGridView_RowClick` method as follows:
     ```csharp
     private void Form1_Load(object sender, EventArgs e) {
         Reload();